 Dir: Byron Howard / Chris Williams

-Originally titled American Dog, Bolt is the story of a dog (Travolta) who is the super powered hero of a TV show that he stars in with his person, Penny (Cyrus).
+Bolt is the story of a dog (Travolta) who is the super-powered hero of a TV show that he stars in with his person, Penny (Cyrus).
 The problem is that Bolt thinks the show, and his powers, are real, so when Penny is ‘kidnapped’ Bolt escapes to attempt to save her, ending up in New York.
 Believing that Penny still needs saving Bolt crosses the country to find her, with the reluctant help of New York cat Mittens (Essman) and the excitable help of brave hamster Rhino (Walton).

 The first film released under the new team at Disney, Bolt is also the studio’s first major 3D release (though Chicken Little and Meet the Robinsons also had limited 3D releases).
 I’ve had problems, from a technical standpoint, with all the 3D films I’ve seen so far, but you have to hand it to Disney, aside from a slight softness to some images, and the odd bit of blur in motion, they’ve nailed it here.
 This is easily the best 3D I’ve seen, with no ghosting in sight and strong, usually distinct, depth effects.
 If they’ve proven that the technology functions what Disney has failed to do with Bolt is to demonstrate any particular reason for its existence.
 The depth effects work, sure, but why are they there?
-They don’t draw you in to the story (if anything they eject you from it, because you end up thinking about the effects rather than the story), and if it’s never immersive, never more than a gimmick then, really, what’s the point?
+Rather than draw you into the story they eject you from it, making you think about the effects rather than the story.
+If it’s never immersive, never more than a gimmick, what’s the point?

 The story is a bit pedestrian, and somewhat familiar – think Toy Story meets The Incredible Journey, but it provides a solid enough framework on which to hang the gags and the set pieces.
 What matters is that most of the content works; the gags stick and the set pieces are generally involving, and the film powers along at a decent rate.
 The kids will never be bored, and the adults should remain awake, and largely amused.
 Bolt is a very safe play for Disney, an entirely traditional, not especially challenging or groundbreaking, family comedy.
 It works well enough, most of the time, but it's no Toy Story.